Options Data and Greeks (Bybit)

 - The NautilusTrader repository cloned and building.

 - A Bybit API key with read permissions.
-No trading permissions are required for data-only use.
+No trading permissions are needed for data-only use.
 Create keys at bybit.com.

 - Environment variables set for authentication: